Asis-desu/hello-world/README.md

 # hello-world
-first hello world testing out some code
+I'm new to codoing.
+This is the first hello world testing out some code